-Trader Joe’s coffee ice cream is also on the intense side.
-If you’re the type of coffee drinker who favors dark roasts, this one is tailor-made for you.
-Like McConnell’s, this one has some coffee particles mixed in, but they’re much finer and add flavor intensity without much in the way of texture.
-This one reminds me of a dark roast drip coffee with a good, but not overwhelming dose of milk in it.
+Trader Joe’s coffee ice cream is also on the intense side and will make you an instant coffee ice cream lover if you’re a coffee drinker who favors dark roasts or espresso.
+Like McConnell’s, this one has some coffee grounds and particles mixed in, but they’re much finer and add flavor intensity without much in the way of texture.
+This one reminds me of a dark roast drip coffee with a good, but not overwhelming dose of condensed milk or heavy cream in it.

 Best non-dairy option

 Oatly Coffee Frozen Dessert ($5.99 for 1 pint)

 It’s nice to find a dairy-alternative that doesn’t try to hide its flavor.
 Oatly’s is not ice cream, but like its alternative milk, it does taste like oats.
 That oat flavor — as we’ve seen with oat milk’s "Old Town Road"-like rise up specialty coffee shops’ alt-milk charts — pairs well with coffee flavors to make a delicious coffee flavored ice cream.
 The texture isn’t going to fool you in a side-by-side taste test with dairy ice cream, but it’s very creamy and pleasant.
 It tastes like an eight to 12 oz Oatly cappuccino, which is exactly what you’d expect and quite tasty!